Nerixyz/ig-tools/README.md

 # Ig Tools

-This is a small extension to extend instagram's web interface.
+This is a small extension to extend Instagram's web interface.
 Currently, it only adds small features.
 It's also not on AMO.

 # Features